Written by

 No agency has personally sailed every vessel of every operator they recommend.
 Anyone claiming otherwise is overstating it.
 What separates a serious specialist from a booking portal is not the size of the personal-experience archive but the rigor of the information network that supports each recommendation.
 Ours is built from four sources, weighted differently for each operator depending on what is available.

 First, our own sailings.
-Across thirty years, we have sailed many of the brands on our recommended list — in some cases on multiple vessels in the fleet, in some cases on the flagship, in some cases years ago and refreshed by recent client feedback.
+Across three decades of industry experience, we have direct knowledge of many of the brands on our recommended list — in some cases on multiple vessels in the fleet, in some cases on the flagship, in some cases years ago and refreshed by recent client feedback.
 Where we have direct experience, it is the highest-weighted input.
 We know what these ships feel like at 6 a.m. when the expedition briefing begins, what the dining room sounds like at dinner, how the naturalist handles a question that falls outside the prepared script.

 Second, current client reporting.
 Every client who sails with us is debriefed afterward, and we maintain a structured record of those reports — not anecdotal recollection, but specific notes on the cabin condition, the food quality, the guide team, the embarkation efficiency, and any operational issues that arose.
 A single recent client report from a vessel we have not personally sailed is worth more than a personal sailing from five seasons ago.
 The reports also surface trend lines: when we see three consecutive clients reporting the same problem on the same ship, we adjust our recommendation accordingly.

 Third, direct operator relationships.
-Our preferred-partner relationships with cruise lines give us access to senior management — vice presidents of guest services, directors of expedition operations, fleet captains — that individual travelers do not have.
-These relationships allow us to ask direct questions about specific concerns (a known maintenance issue, a recent crew change, a contested itinerary modification) and to receive honest answers that the line’s public-facing channels would not provide.
+Our Small Ship Travel give us access to senior management — vice presidents of guest services, directors of expedition operations, fleet captains — that individual travelers do not have.
+These relationships allow us to ask direct questions about specific concerns (a known maintenance issue, a recent crew change, a contested itinerary modification) and to receive honest answers that the line's public-facing channels would not provide.

 Fourth, the broader industry network.
 Specialist advisors talk to each other.
 The community of small-ship-focused agencies is small, and information about a problem ship, a slipping guide team, or a quietly-improved operator travels quickly through informal channels that are largely invisible to the public.
 We participate in this network, contribute to it, and use it to cross-validate our own observations.